I was searching through my Evernote and found an old note I’d created titled: “HLH: Our 3 Major Roadblocks.”

 Today I have about 10,000 square feet of office space in Summerlin.
 On top of that, my family and I live in Summerlin full time.
 And we love it here.
 It’s crazy to think that if the Sales Rep I’d talked to had suggested a different part of town, it’s possible none of that would be the case.

 Part of me feels self-conscious as I write this post, because it’s kind of personal.
 Maybe people won’t find it interesting?
 Maybe it’s self-indulgent?
 I don’t know.

 But I’m committed to posting here as often as possible.
 And I have to believe that others will find value and inspiration in the experiences that I share.

 So with that being said, here are my big takeaways from what I’ve just written:

 1) The decision-making process is just as important as the decision itself.
-Having a criteria for evaluating problems and challenges in your business is key.
-It’s important that this criteria forces you to define what your desired outcome is, then write the specific steps that will get you there.
+Having criteria for evaluating problems and challenges in your business is key.
+It’s important that this criterion forces you to define what your desired outcome is, then write the specific steps that will get you there.

 3) Sometimes you have to slow-down to go fast.

 4. It’s important to not lose sight of the bigger picture.
 Sometimes we’re so wrapped up in the day-to-day or the week-to-week, that we forget that all of our actions right now will have ripple effects.
 Long-term consequences.
 Change is a constant and an inevitability.
 So, when making decisions, think both about the immediate consequences, but also the long-term ones.

 P.S.
 This post originally came from an email I sent to my private list.
 If you want to see more stuff like this from me, you can apply to join my list using this link